daytonn/auto-gemsets/README.md

 Although auto-gemsets focuses on automatic management of your gemsets, there are times when interaction is necessary.
 For these occaisions, auto-gemsets comes with a command line application named `gemset`.

 See the [HELP](https://github.com/daytonn/auto-gemsets/blob/master/HELP.md) file for `gemset`'s Documentation.

+## default-gemset
+The defalt-gemset command is an auto-gems utility to manage gems in the default* gemset from within other gemsets.

+### Usage:

+    default-gemset (command) [options]

+### Examples:

+    default-gemset install rake
+    default-gemset uninstall rake -v=10.0.1
+    default-gemset list --local

+`default-gemset` accepts any valid `gem` command, with any valid arguments and options.
+It is simply a pass-through to the `gem` command with the context of the default gemset.